Dar-rius/PopulationAnalyze/README.md

 ![alt text](https://github.com/Dar-rius/PopulationAnalyze/blob/main/img/names.png)

-After all this I moved on to the population analysis, the objective was to observe the growth of populations from 0 to 100 years and over in each country and continent according to their sex and then with the sexes combined between the 1950s to 2100.
-To see graphs of other data I invite you to open the Analyze.ipynb file.
+After all this I moved on to the population analysis, the objective was to observe the growth of populations from 0 to 100 years and over in each continent according to their sex then with the combined sexes between the years 1950 to 2100.
+To see the graphs of other data, I invite you to open the Analyze.ipynb file.

-After having analyzed the male and female populations of each country, continent and organization.
-I analyzed the data of the populations of each continent according to their sex and then sum the 2 sexes in order to compare the growth of the population of each continent.
+After having analyzed the male and female populations of each continent.
+I  compared the growth of the population of each continent.